Ornate ghost fish. (Sulawesi, Indonesia, July 2010)

 → the classic ride along the drop offs, rich in groves of colorful soft corals and schools of spinning fish.

-A lion-fish is watching me from the corner of the eye...
-(Bangka Island, Sulawesi, Indonesia.
-July 2010.)
+A lionfish scares me out of the corner of my eye ...
+(Bangka Island, Sulawesi, Indonesia, July 2010.)

 Soft corals.
 (Bangka Island, Sulawesi, Indonesia, July 2010.)